Trintusly/caiecheck/readme.md

 3. Run **pip install requests pandas**
 5. Run the bot!

 > At its bare bone, this bot will not do much except just print the results to the console when they come out.
-You can replace parts of the checking code to other things like activating some light, music or send messages through DIscord webhooks.
+You can replace parts of the checking code to other things like activating some light, music or send messages through Discord webhooks. webhook.py is such an intergration.